-Doctors will discuss your child's test results.
-Your child's doctor will meet with our team to discuss all of the information gathered about your child's seizures and decide what other treatments might be helpful, including surgery.
+Doctors will discuss your child's test results during their admission.
+Following the admission, your child's doctor will receive all the information gathered about your child's EEG and seizures and this will help decide what other treatments might be helpful.
 Your child will follow up with their doctor as scheduled.